Low-T Quiz

 How Often Should I See My Hormone Doctor While on Testosterone Therapy?

-If you are taking Testosterone Gels, Injections, or any other form of Testosterone Treatment, you should see your Prescribing Hormone Physician after 6 months to make sure that treatment is working as intended, and undergo evaluation in order to make sure that the treatment isn't producing any unwanted side-effects.
-Of course, you should contact your doctor if you experience any negative issues that may be resulting from therapy.
+Of course, you should contact your doctor if you experience any negative issues resulting from therapy.
 After that first follow-up check-up, you should go back for another check-up every six months to one year, depending on your physician's recommendations.

 Do Testosterone Injections Hurt?

 Testosterone Injections are less painful than most common injections.
-The amount of pain associated with the injections is widely considered to be the equivalent of a hard pinch.
-If you maintain good form and follow Testosterone Injection Procedures, it minimizes the pain, and the vast majority of men that use Testosterone Restoration have no issues with Testosterone Therapy via Injection.
+The pain associated with the injections is considered the equivalent of a hard pinch.
+Suppose you maintain good form and follow Testosterone Injection Procedures.
+In that case, it minimizes the pain, and most men that use Testosterone Restoration have no issues with Testosterone Therapy via Injection.

 What Makes Testosterone Injections Effective for So Long?